TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 * Assign an ID for the attendee

-The first column does not have a name, like the other columns, so we fall back to using the index value.
+The first column does not have a name like the other columns, so we fall back to using the index value.

 * Create an output folder